Villanova wins in 1st game without Wright; Neptune in charge - WHIZ News

+“I get all the hype.
+First game.
+Big 5 game,” Neptune said.
+“All that stuff.
+All we think about is playing and coaching for each other.
+When you do that and think that way, there’s nothing to be nervous about.”

-With Wright watching, the Wildcats played in the opener a lot like the team coming off the retired coach’s last Final Four season.
-The Wildcats returned three starters (a fourth, Justin Moore, was injured) from the team that lost a national semifinal game to Kansas.
+The Wildcats looked stout from the start and returned three starters (a fourth, Justin Moore, was injured) from the team that lost a national semifinal game to Kansas.

-Expectations have been tempered following Wright’s departure.
-Villanova, the defending Big East Tournament champion, was picked third in a preseason poll.
+Expectations have been tempered everywhere except on the Main Line following Wright’s departure.
+The defending Big East Tournament champion Wildcats were picked third in a preseason poll.
 Villanova also earned its lowest preseason ranking in the AP Top 25 since 2008.

 The polls meant nothing at tipoff.

-Daniels made his first five 3-pointers and the Wildcats used an early 10-0 run to put away their city rival and spoiled 74-year-old coach Fran Dunphy’s return to the bench.
-Dunphy, who had successful coaching stints at Penn and Temple, was coaxed out of retirement to coach the program where he served as co-captain and helped the Explorers to a 23-1 record in 1969 under coach Tom Gola.
+Daniels made his first five 3-pointers and the Wildcats used an early 10-0 run to put away their city rival and spoil 74-year-old Fran Dunphy’s return to coaching.
+Dunphy, who had successful coaching stints at Penn and Temple, was coaxed out of retirement to lead the program where he served as co-captain and helped the Explorers to a 23-1 record in 1969 under Tom Gola.

 Josh Nickelberry scored 22 points to lead the Explorers, who trailed by as many as 21 points.